zdwyer/MPE-seq-methods/README.md

-# High-precision detection of pre-mRNA splicing isoforms using Multiplexed Primer Extension sequencing
+# Multiplexed primer extension sequencing: A targeted RNA-seq method that enables high-precision quantitation of mRNA splicing isoforms and rare pre-mRNA splicing intermediates

 #### *Michael A. Gildea, Zachary W. Dwyer, and Jeffrey A. Pleiss*

-This document contains the data processing and analysis done for "High-precision detection of pre-mRNA splicing isoforms using Multiplexed Primer Extension sequencing" published in Methods.
+This document contains the data processing and analysis done for "[Multiplexed primer extension sequencing: A targeted RNA-seq method that enables high-precision quantitation of mRNA splicing isoforms and rare pre-mRNA splicing intermediates](https://www.ncbi.nlm.nih.gov/pubmed/31121301)" published in Methods.
 Custom scripts can be found in the "scripts" folder of this project.
 Questions and comments can be sent to Zach Dwyer at zwd2@cornell.edu.

 # Figure 1